Master of Science in Engineering

 Ph.D. in Engineering and Applied Science

-The College of Engineering offers a graduate program, in which the Department of Electrical Engineering is a participant, leading to a Ph.D. in Engineering and Applied Science.
+The College of Engineering offers a graduate program, in which the Department of Electrical and Computer Engineering is a participant, leading to a Ph.D. in Engineering and Applied Science.